ravilladhaneesh/github-data-viewer/README.md

 # github-data-viewer

-github-data-viewer is one of the 3 github-repo-viewer project that displays the github user's repository data from Amazon AWS.
+github-data-viewer is one of the 3 github-repo-manager project that displays the github user's repository data from Amazon AWS.

 1. [github-data-processor](https://github.com/ravilladhaneesh/github-data-processor)
 2. [github-data-controller](https://github.com/ravilladhaneesh/github-data-controller)
 3. github-data-viewer

+## github-repo-manager

+github-repo-manager is a system that automates the collection and storage of GitHub repository metadata in a database, with a responsive website for users to view and analyze the stored data.
+The system ensures seamless integration between data retrieval, storage, and visualization, providing an efficient and user-friendly interface.

 ## Table of Contents